nibrahim/showkeys/README.md

 3. No floating windows that always need to be on top.
 This is very useful if you're using a tiling WM like Xmonad.
-4. Keystroke history. key-mon has this but doesn't show modifiers. showkeys does using and Emacs style key notation.
+4. Keystroke history. key-mon has this but doesn't show modifiers. showkeys does this using an Emacs style key notation.

 The list of things which key-mon does better than showkeys is far longer but I wanted something that fixed these specific issues.